bxparks/rpn83p/docs/USER_GUIDE.md

 be more useful when a complex number is inlined.
 For example, a [three-phase electric power](https://en.wikipedia.org/wiki/Three-phase_electric_power) supply has three lines, each 120 degrees out of phase with each other.
-In contrast, the same angle in radians would involve a factor of Pi (120 deg = pi/3 = 2.094395102 radians) so would be easier to enter using the `2ND LINK` functionality.
+In contrast, the same angle in radians would involve a factor of `Pi` (120 deg = 2pi/3 = 2.094395102 radians) so would be easier to enter using the `2ND LINK` functionality.

 **Special Case for Solitary 2ND i**

 A solitary `2ND i` should be interpreted as `0 i 0` (0+0i) if the parsing rules were strictly followed, because the empty string on both sides of the `2ND i` delimiter should be interpreted as a `0`.
-However it seemed convenient to make a exception for a solitary `2ND i` so that it is parsed as `0 i 1` instead.
+However it seemed convenient to make an exception for a solitary `2ND i` so that it is parsed as `0 i 1` instead.
 This makes it easier to enter the pure imaginary number `i`.
 Here are screenshots after a solitary `2ND i` and an `ENTER`:

 ![RPN83P Complex Solitary i 1](images/rpn83p-complex-solitary-i-1.png)
 ![RPN83P Complex Solitary i 2](images/rpn83p-complex-solitary-i-2.png)